 Bananas in our house go one of two ways.
 We either eat them all really quickly, or we blink and suddenly they are too ripe for us to enjoy.
-There are plenty of ways to use up overripe bananas, but these chocolate banana muffins have to be one of the best ways by far.
+There are plenty of ways to use up overripe bananas, like making banana pancakes, but these chocolate banana muffins have to be one of the best ways by far.

 Whether you are using up overripe bananas like we usually are, or you are looking for a little something sweet then these chocolate banana muffins are for you.